netcinematics/aWordza/APP/BITZ/aCommonaConfuza.md

 The hypothesis goes, that there is a vast majority of aDissa words, but also it appears that there is nearly enemic or mal-nourished number of words for ENCOURAGEMENT and aEna.
 A massive imbalance appears to exist with an enourmous number of aDissa words compared to aEna words.
 In addition, a good number of the aEna words that exist appear to have been distorted, or INVERTED (from the confuzion described above).
 So it appears, there is actual missing words for encouragement, while we exist within an overwhelm of concepts of aDissa.
 What could account for this?
 Maybe it is that we arose from a brutal species?
 And are still young in our awareness?
 Is this what the minds of 1000yrz from now will see?
 That the young human species was tilted linguistically toward distructive actz, rather than enstructive actz?
 By nature of our coming into education and intelligence gradually and irregularly?
 This is discussed at length later.

-Maybe they will know that with a lack of words, is a lack of concepts, and with a lack of concepts - society would be excepted to be confuzed.
+Maybe they will know that with a lack of words, is a lack of concepts, and with a lack of concepts - society would be reasonably_confuzed.

+#### reasonably_confuzed

+At last review, Humanity is a reasonably_young_intelligence.

+> All_human_mind is a young_intelligence.
+Having only awakened a few hours ago, all_human_mind is still observably drowsy.
+Where you can count_the_fuzzy_concepts with SOCIAL_PHRASES.

+And look for actual_concept_flaws.
+Where the surprise may be, that the expectation of only a few flaws - quickly turns to  actual viewz - that we_swim_an_ocean_of_conceptual_flawz.

+> A blizzard_of_concepts awaits all_human_mind.

+As a direct cauze_of_acting, actually confuzed_about_confuzion.

+> All_Humanz_Look, a baby is reasonably_confuzed, the same as a dying person is reasonably_confuzed.

-#### aWrongaBossa
+#### unnecessary SHAME_of_reasonable_confuzion

-Authority does not do anyone a favor by twisting reality to meet personal needs.

-It only seeds conflict for the future, where projected_reality can never reflect actual_reality.
+There is a frequent shame, observable for minds that did not know, or forgot, or saw a distortion of reality.
+The actual_conceptual_flaw here is:

+> Actual_Reality is vastly_larger than our VIEWZ of it.
+So SHAME of not_seeing_everything is always_a_folly, because this is the default reality, all_human_mind exists in - for all_human_time.

+- AllHumanzLook, there is no point, at which any human - knows everything.

+And this has to be true, for simple reasons - like not being able to look in your own ear to your brain.

+Or never knowing what is happening - at this very moment - on the exact_opposite point of earth.

+> There is alwayz, a_vast_blindspot for all_human_mind, indicating that shame_of_a_non_aKnowa is aFollya.

+`~aFollya~` actual actz of folly. `~aMaxaConfuza~`.

-#### aWronga
+#### aWronga & aWrronga & aMaxaConfuza

+> All_human_mind_actz_in_aWronga, far more often, than it can ever admit.

+Frequently_wrong.
+Wrong_in_multiple_viewz.
+Clear_on_some_aWronga_on_others.

 Actually_really_wrong.
-Not just wrong, but offensively wrong.
-Discouraging concept.
+Not just wrong, but offensively extra_wrong.

+NOTE: not pointing at where this exists.
+But simply saying actual_deep_wrongness hypothetically exists sometimes.

+> Is any mind equipped, to point exactly, at Deeply Discouraging concepts forced on others?

+`~aExtraWrronga~` - is the mind who commits increasing actz of discouragement, based on a_wrong_concept - that dives a continues unnecessary abuse of others in Affect/Effect and Physical/Emotional/Mental.

-#### Flaw of HERO_VILLIAN, ANGEL_DEMON
+#### Flaw of HERO_VILLIAN, ANGEL_DEMON, positive_negative.

-The fairly obvious flaw is that it projects a static state onto a dynamic being.
+The fairly obvious flaw is that it projects a static reality onto a dynamic reality.

+Gloss_over_details in broad_brush, binary_reality.

-Not accounting for innerstate, or exculpatory facts, but glosses over details in broad_brush binary_reality.
+Not accounting for innerstate, or exculpatory facts.
+Not accounting for ability to change.

+Is actually a discouragement on doing the right thing after labeling someone bad (permanently).

 Labeling a person... evil... may never be totally fair.
 For the following reasons.